web2solutions/token-transactions-api/README.md

 They represents the features delivered to the customers.

-`It is a domain's component.` They known and consumed by the `Domain Service` component only.
+`It is a domain's component.` They known and are consumed by the `Domain Service` component only.

 They are the point entry for all `Data Repository` calls.
 They handle `Data Models` rather than raw objects.

 They have an associated `Data Repository` that is injected into it scope when calling `Use Case` clojure.

 4.`Data Repository`

+The `Data Repository` layer implements, in a agnostic manner, all actions related to the data persistency.

+It does not talk directly to a database.
+I has a port to adapt different Database Clients.

+`It is a domain's component.` They are consumed by `Use Case` component only.

 5.`Data Adapter`

+The `Data adapter` is a kind of database client implementation that respect the `Data Repository` port.

+It may implement database access through native drivers or ORMs and ODMs.

+`It is a domain's component.`

 ## Required stack